/

 3. Expand sales reps into brand advocates and educators

-Aligning sales and marketing: Because buyers are doing so much online research before contacting a business’s rep, web properties such as the company website, blog, and social channels are often the first point of contact that buyers have with a company.
+Because buyers do so much online research before contacting a business’s rep, web properties such as the company website, blog, and social channels are often the first point of contact with a company.

-Rather than silo marketing and sales departments, it has become increasingly important for both marketers and sales to get involved at each stage of the funnel.
+Rather than silo marketing and sales departments, it has become increasingly important for marketers and sales to get involved at each funnel stage.

-Creating engaging content: Every company should be the ultimate authority on their products and services.
-However, many companies don’t offer things like white papers, case studies, tutorial videos, and other materials that buyers are looking for when trying to make a decision.
+Every company should be the ultimate authority on their products and services.
+However, many companies don’t offer things like white papers, case studies, tutorial videos, and other materials buyers seek when deciding.

-Research shows that sales outreach that includes useful content is much more likely to elicit a positive response than outreach with no content at all.
+Research shows that sales outreach with valuable content is much more likely to elicit a positive response than outreach without content.

 How CRM Helps B2B Sales

-Each of these interactions needs to be tracked, logged and analyzed for the best chance of success.
-Marketing automation platforms such as HubSpot, Pardot and ActiveCampaign track and generate detailed data about visitor interaction with a company across its entire range of marketing efforts.
+Each interaction needs to be tracked, logged, and analyzed for the best chance of success.
+Marketing automation platforms such as HubSpot, Pardot, and ActiveCampaign track and generate detailed data about visitor interaction with a company across its entire range of marketing efforts.

 For example, many CRM systems can keep track of a prospect’s various social media accounts.
-This allows both marketing and sales staff to engage learn and interact with prospects on their preferred channels.
+This allows marketing and sales staff to engage, learn, and interact with prospects on their preferred channels.

-Marketing automation platforms often integrate with CRM systems directly, passing important data on to CRM that can show users the entire history of a prospect, starting from the first visit.
+Marketing automation platforms often integrate with CRM systems directly, passing essential data to CRM to show users the entire prospect history, starting from the first visit.

-Finally, the addition of artificial intelligence to CRM has made it much easier for users to process, analyze, and act on the mountains of data being collected.
+Finally, the advent of AI-powered CRM has made it much easier for users to process, analyze, and act on the mountains of data being collected.

 Making It Count

-With the balance of power shifting largely to buyers, salespeople can no longer expect to get multiple at-bats with every prospect.
+With the balance of power having shifted to buyers, salespeople can no longer expect to get multiple at-bats with every prospect.
 In many cases, they may only get one.

-For that reason alone, it’s essential that every business’s B2B sales strategy be finely tuned, and always firing on all cylinders.
+Therefore, every business’s B2B sales strategy must be finely tuned and constantly firing on all cylinders.

-Salespeople need to take any and every advantage they can to compete in an increasingly crowded landscape, which makes it critical to have the right tools, including CRM.
+Salespeople need to take every advantage they can to compete in an increasingly crowded landscape, making it critical to have the right tools, including CRM.